 Several indicators have been proposed to qualify the performance of an NDE system with a ROC curve (Taner and Antony, 2000; Greiner et al., 2000; Fluss et al., 2005).
-They include the area under the curve (AUC), the shortest distance between the curve and (0,1), and the Youden Index.
+They include the area under the curve (AUC), the shortest distance between the curve and (0,1), also expressed in polar coordinates (Schoefs et al., 2012), and the Youden Index (Youden, 1950).
 The latter is computed as the maximum vertical distance between the ROC curve and the 45 degree line starting at (0,0).

 Eqs.
 (3) to (8) show that the PoD and PFA on the ROC curve are a function of the distribution of the condition X. This signifies that even if the ROC curve is evaluated directly from experiments, it is only strictly valid for the distribution of the defects from which it is derived.
-Therefore, the ROC curve for the same NDE method is different when applied to different situations.
+Therefore, the ROC curve for the same NDE method can vary when applied to different situations.
+Boero et al. (2009) illustrates this effect for NDE of deteriorating structures, where the ROC curves change over time along with the distribution of the progressing damage condition.
 A problem appears when the given ROC curve is derived from a previous experiment because the distribution of X in the experiment, which we call experimental design, might not match the distribution of X in the specific application.
 To formally represent this, we distinguish between the pdf $f_X(x)$ and associated cdf $F_X(x)$ of the condition X for a specific application, and the pdf $f{X,exp}(x)$ and associated cdf $F{X,exp}(x)$ of X for the experiment from which the ROC curve is derived.
 Although mentioned in earlier studies (Berens and Hovey, 1981), the effect of the experimental design has largely been ignored in the recent literature.
 To show this effect, we consider three experimental designs and show that the resulting ROC curves change significantly in Fig. 5.
 An ROC curve from an NDE system provider should therefore be associated with information of the underlying experimental design.